 There currently exist no focused or centralised resources for information on Double Fine's in-house developed engine, which has to date been used for all of their 3D titles.
 Somebody should remedy this.

 The Dialog Tree, was a character featured in early test art, first appearing in an early previs video as an example character for the lumberjack which would eventually be developed into Curtis to exchange lines of dialogue with.

 Disclaimer and shameless plug: I am "project lead" on Bad Golf: Community Edition, a community developed game with an open contribution policy, based on one of the unsuccessful Amnesia Fortnight 2014 pitches.
 Unity project source code is up on GitHub, as are official builds.

 The song in question is Increased Chances by Chitlins, Whiskey & Skirt, containing lyrics which refer to a post apocalyptic context.

 Early in Shay's story, supporting characters urge him to celebrate with THE WAVE.
 Regardless of which option the player chooses, the character refuses.

 During his first phone interview with LucasFilm, Tim had claimed to be a fan of Ball Blaster, which was the changed title of the pirated version of LucasFilm Games' Ball Blazer.
 A recounting can be found in Tim's TWENTY YEARS, only a few tears post reflecting on his first twenty years in the game development industry.

 David Bowie scared the willies out of me when I was her age.

 You can learn more about Game Club and find links to each game's forum thread in the Double Fine Game Club F.A.Q., via @dfgameclub on Twitter, and by hanging around the Double Fine Game Club web page around 9:00pm UTC on Saturdays.

-This interview was conducted as a part of the Double Fine Game Club's first session of Costume Quest on the 22nd of March 2014.
+This interview was conducted as a part of the Double Fine Game Club's first session of Broken Age on the 22nd of March 2014.